Copyright © 2013 by SUNY Oneonta

 Dr. Odago started his teaching career in Kenya, where he taught chemistry and math in high school for 3 years before joining graduate school at SUNY Binghamton.
 While in graduate school, he served as a head-teaching assistant and as an instructor of record for many chemistry courses.
 Dr. Odago was the recipient of the Graduate Student University's Award for Excellence in Teaching Chemistry (2007).
 He also served as a tutor for the Trio program at Binghamton University and as an instructor of chemistry at SUNY-Broome Community College.

-DR. JOHN C. SCHAUMLOFFEL, Associate Professor
+DR. JOHN C. SCHAUMLOFFEL, Professor

 Teaching Specialty: Analytical Chemistry